-- providing healthy food options for sustained energy and concentration
+- providing healthy food options for longer-lasting energy and concentration

 - building rest breaks into activities

-- alternating learning tasks, such as reading or homework, with brief stretches of physical exercise
+- doing learning tasks, such as reading or homework, and then doing some physical exercise for a little while

-- keeping handy a few fun but low-key activities – your child can do these if he starts to become over-excited
+- being ready with a few fun but low-key activities such as picture or sticker books – your child can do these if he starts to get overexcited

 - talking to your child about her daily schedule.
 You can also ask teachers if they can keep a copy of the school schedule where your child can see it

-- rewarding him for positive behaviours such as sharing and being gentle with others
+- rewarding him for helpful behaviour such as sharing and being gentle with others

-- teaching him strategies to use if provoked by another child, such as walking away or talking to a teacher
+- teaching him strategies to use if there’s a problem with another child, such as walking away or talking to a teacher

-- reviewing your child’s accomplishments at the end of the day.
+- going over the highlights for your child at the end of each day.
 You can also talk through things she might have had trouble with.

-- planning the classroom setting so that children with special needs can be seated near the front of the room and away from distractions
+- planning the classroom so that children with special needs are seated near the front of the room and away from distractions

 - keeping daily activities as ‘routine’ or predictable as possible